jfdupuis/MayaDevUtil/README.md

 MayaDevUtil
 ==============

-A collection of template to help the creation of Maya plugin by providing templates for project create using either cmake, Qt or Xcode.
+A collection of template to help the creation of Maya plugin by providing templates for project using either cmake, Qt or Xcode.

 Debugging with Xcode:
 - Set scheme executable to Maya.app/Contents/bin/maya.
 Might need to manually edit the project file.